 So what does a self assessment examine?
 A self assessment examines your values, interests, personality, and skills.
 More specifically, self assessments examine:

 A personality inventory looks at one's individual traits, motivational drives, needs, and attitudes.
-The most frequently used personality inventory is the Myers-Briggs Type Indicator(MBTI) and the Keirsey-Temperament Sorter.
+The most frequently used personality inventory is the Myers-Briggs Type Indicator(MBTI) and the Keirsey Temperament Sorter II.

 Skill or Aptitude Assessment

-The following self assessment tools are offered at Career Services for your convenience:
+The following self assessment tools are offered at Career Development Center for your convenience: